 - pruning trees, treating them with lime mix

-Your profile.
 We are looking for people who enjoy physical work in the outdoors, who have a good work ethic, who are dedicated and somewhat skilled (or learn quickly), who are fine with a simple means of living.
 You will have to be friendly and collaborative with the other volunteers.
+We do not favor volunteers who are not interested in what we do and just looking for a place to crash.
 If you fit this loose description, then most likely you will have a wonderful time at our place!

 Deutsch: Gute Kenntnisse